qgisau/qgis-au.github.io/content/events/run-event.md

 Running a local event in your own backyard is good.
 It builds our QGIS community from the base up by connecting each of us with like-minded people.

 # How do I start?
 Just do it.
 Start small and aim to run multiple events to get the momentum going.
-Chose a location, perhaps a local cafe or bar.
+Chose a location, perhaps a local cafe, library or university space.
 Use the microgrants to fund the coffees or some pizzas.
 You can piggy-back on other events, such as GeoRabbles to find your people.
 Perhaps do a short presentation at another GIS event about using QGIS and your experience with the community, have a date set up for the next meet-up and publicise it at the end of the event.

 # What will I need
 - Work out the type of event